Guilty of bookkeeping blunders? Our partners at Bench have compiled a list of the most common bookkeeping mistakes and how to avoid them.

 Mistake 3: Forgetting About Cash Flow

-Cash flow is a measurement of how much money is coming into your business, how much you’re spending, and where it goes.
+Cash flow measures how much money is coming into your business, how much you’re spending, and where it goes.
 When you don’t stay on top of cash flow, it gets hard to pay your bills on time.

 Why Forgetting About Cash Flow Is a Bad Move